 New Bloominglabs Member Information

-This page is to help new members get to know what resources are available to you as a member.
+This document is to help new members get to know what resources are available to you as a member.
 If you have not already done so, please look over our Membership Manual.

-All members are added to our invoicing system so you will now receive monthly dues invoices.
-Dues are due on the 15th of every month.
-If you pay via paypal, please use the paypal button/link from within the invoice, doing this automatically updates our invoicing system.
-If you pay by check or cash you can pay the treasurers assistant during public meetings or you can leave your payment in an envelope in either of the donation boxes.
-If you do this we request you email treasurer at bloominglabs dot org and let them know you have paid your dues, receipts will be left on the bulletin board.
+All members are added to our invoicing system so you will now receive monthly dues invoice emails.
+Dues are due by the 15th of every month.
+If you pay via paypal, please use the paypal button/link from within the invoice, doing this automatically updates our invoicing system (OSX users may have to change their default PDF viewer to Adobe Acrobat for this to work - Mavericks and above).
+If you pay by check or cash you can pay the accounts-receivable officer during public meetings (ALWAYS get a receipt if you do this) or you can leave your payment in an envelope in either of the donation boxes.
+If you do the latter we request you email invoices at bloominglabs dot org and let them know you have paid your dues, receipts will be left on the bulletin board.

 Who do I ask for help?